FabioArao/DivergesWebApp/CONTRIBUTING.md

 - Report security issues privately
 - Use environment variables for secrets

-## Communication
+## Documentation

-- Join our Discord/Slack channel
-- Use GitHub issues for tracked discussions
+- Update README if your changes affect setup/usage
+- Add/update docstrings and comments
-- Be patient and respectful
+- Keep documentation clear and concise

 ## Financial Contributions

-Support the project via:
+Support the project:
 - GitHub Sponsors
 - Open Collective
 - Individual donations

+## Questions?

+- Open an issue
+- Join our community discussions

 ## Thank You!